Pininfarina Battista: Production

 Production of the Battista began in 2022, with a limit of 150 units.
 The units will be equally allocated among prospective buyers from North America, Europe, Asia and Middle East.
 Each car is hand-built at the dedicated Pininfarina facility located in Cambiano, Italy.
 40 percent of the car's production was already reserved before the car's introduction.

-In June 2019, Automobili Pininfarina unveiled a revised version of the Battista sports car in Turin, Italy.
+In June 2019, Automobili Pininfarina unveiled a revised version of the Battista performance car in Turin, Italy.
 The new design elements come as the model advances through its development programme, towards the simulation, wind tunnel and development drive stages.
 Changes made to the design include a more aggressive front end and revised wing mirrors having stalks similar to LaFerrari.

 Battista Anniversario

 On 22 May 2020 Automobili Pininfarina unveiled a special edition of the Battista called the Anniversario.
 Each Battista Anniversario is hand-painted in Cambiano.
 The car needs to be disassembled and reassembled three times before it obtains its final livery.

-The colour scheme is an homage to the Piedmont environment, where Battista “Pinin” Farina worked and lived: Bianco Setriere, Grigio Antonelliano, and the Pininfarina signature colour, the Iconica Blu.
+The colour scheme is an homage to the Piedmont environment, where Battista "Pinin" Farina worked and lived: Bianco Setriere, Grigio Antonelliano, and the Pininfarina signature colour, the Iconica Blu.
 To go alongside the new color scheme Automobili Pininfarina created a new wheel design: the Impulso.
 These centre-lock forged aluminium wheels represent an upgrade not only in aesthetics but also in car performance, thanks to a 10-kilo weight reduction compared to Battista wheels.
 The rear pair has been enlarged from 20-inch to 21-inch to enable greater traction when driving in high-performance environments.

 The Battista Anniversario features a set of aerodynamic enhancements in a set called the "Furiosa Package" this includes: A carbon fibre front splitter, side blades and a rear diffuser that work together to grant increased downforce and improved stability at high cornering speeds.

+Battista Nino Farina

+Battista Edizione Nino Farina is a limited edition of just 5 vehicles, named after Giuseppe "Nino" Farina a first Formula One World Champion and a nephew of Battista Pininfarina.
+This edition debuted at the 2023 Goodwood Festival of Speed.

+Battista Targamerica

+Battista Targamerica is a one-off, open top variant of the Battista.
+It was commissioned by Michael Jordan and features a roof-less design, unique five-spoke wheel design and a custom aluminum and glass cigar humidor.
+Targamerica is the very first coachbuilt one-off special with livery inspired by the Ferrari Testarossa Spider of Gianni Agnelli.